 Big government may have been over at the federal level in the 1990s, but in San Francisco, it was just getting started.

-Over the last 25 years, SF’s city budget has mushroomed from $3 billion to $13 billion.
-Much of that money has flowed not just to city operations, but into the private sector.
-The problem now is that so many organizations are getting a cut of that money that reforming the system – for example, bringing spending in line with other cities – is probably impossible.
+Over the last 25 years, SF’s city budget has mushroomed from $3 billion to $14 billion.
+Much of that money has flowed not just to city operations, but into the private and non-profit sectors.
+The problem: so many organizations are getting a cut of that money that reforming the system – for example, bringing spending in line with other cities – is probably impossible.
 Attempt any change, and those feeding off the gravy train will use their money, votes and influence to neutralize you.

 Who are these interests?
 Let’s take look at a few.

 It’s a stretch to say SF owns the local print media, but it’s less of a stretch every year.
 Since 1994, the city has allocated money for ads to newspapers around the city.
 This was only a small portion of a paper’s revenue during the glory days of print media, but with the decline of subscriptions and other ad revenue, city money has become increasingly important.
 Along with policies like requiring fictitious business notices (see pages 13 and 14 here) local government is keeping local papers afloat.

 As a result, most media in the city tows the party line, rarely criticizing elected officials.
 To see why, consider the case of the Marina Times, which does excellent reporting on corruption in our city.
 As you can see by flipping its pages, the city is also the paper’s largest advertiser.
 So it was only a matter of time before some supervisors hatched a plan to eliminate funding for it.

 Happily, The Times had enough allies on the Board that the effort failed, but not every publication is so lucky.
 So don’t expect much criticism from these outlets on the city or its leaders.
 And if you run for office on a platform of smaller government, expect to be crucified in the local print media.